AthirahNbn/FAHunter/G52SWM-Athirah-014351-FateenFarhanah-015419-Hanisah-015382/README.md

 MapViewer Application

-1) When the Map Viewer application is executed, you can see the whole map of the game, Diamond Hunter displayed at the right part of the program.
+1) When the Map Viewer application (MapViewer.jar) is executed, you can see the whole map of the game, Diamond Hunter displayed at the right part of the program.